Skip to main content

 Municipal Operations

 Stormwater runoff from municipal operations can affect water quality.
 These activities range from the storage and handling of harmful chemicals to the maintenance of municipal properties, vehicles, roads, parks, and storm sewer systems.
 Activities such as integrated pest management, water conservation, recycling, erosion control, proper storage of materials, repair of equipment, spill clean up and education programs can prove to be very effective in addressing these pollutant sources.
-Below are best management practices and standard operating procedures for daily activities that could impact water quality.
 The Keep it Clean Partnership also provides a variety of educational materials that can be used by any municipality to conduct outreach to their residents about protecting their watershed.